Galarzaa90/NabBot/docs/commands.md

 >At that level, you will pay 14,000 gold coins per blessing for a total of 70,000 gold coins.<br>

 ##/spell *name/words*

+Replies with information on a certain spell.

 ##/time##
+*Other aliases: /serversave, /ss*

 Displays the time in CipSoft's timezone (CET/CEST), the time until server save and Rashid's current city.